 A service agreement is an essential document if you're thinking about hiring services from a contractor.
-It helps you to state expectations for either party and ensures that both the client and worker are covered with a legal document.
+It’s a written agreement that helps you to state the expectations of both parties and ensures that both the client and worker are covered with a legal document.

-If you're unsure of what a service agreement entails or whether they're an option, this guide is for you.
-Here at Bonsai, we work with a range of clients to develop professional templates that can be used in employment settings.
+If you're unsure of what a general service agreement exactly is, this guide is for you.
+Here at Bonsai, we work with a range of freelancers and businesses to develop professional templates that can be used in employment settings.

 A service contract is a legal agreement that is made at the starting point of a project.
 This sort of document is brought about to help businesses save money and avoid any sort of issues down the line.
-When you present a contractor with a service contract they will understand what is expected of them as per the document's terms.
+When you present an independent contractor with a service contract, they will understand what is expected of them as per the document's terms.

-Like that of regular contracts, service contracts outline the work that will be undertaken and other important information.
-This includes the names of the parties involved, the type of service, details about the payment schedule, and so on.
+Like regular contracts, service contracts are a mutual agreement that outlines the work that will be undertaken, as well as other important information.
+This includes the names of the parties involved (including any third parties), the type of service provided, details about the payment schedule, expenses incurred, legal fees, ownership rights, and so on.

 There are a few things you must state when it comes to putting together a service agreement for work.
 We've compiled all that you need to include below for you to refer to if you're unsure what information needs to go in such agreements.
 There is no set number of pages to keep in mind when you create a service agreement, however, there are crucial details that you should not overlook.

 You need to question yourself on who is involved and who needs to be detailed in the agreement.
-From the service provider themselves or the contractor to yourself as the client.
-Each parties name should be written clearly into the service agreement.
+From the service provider themselves or the independent contractor to yourself as the client.
+All party names and contact information should be written clearly in the service agreement.